Yellowstone Kayaking Expedition

 Your first night's lodging will be on your own, but we will be available to recommend lodging options that fit within your budget.
 TAPS will cover the costs for all subsequent lodging and meals.

 This expedition requires no kayaking experience but does necessitate that you be physically fit and healthy.
 The expedition will include kayaking between eight and 18 miles a day and one- to two-mile hikes.

 Even if you don't have kayaking experience, if this adventure excites you we encourage you to submit an application by Monday, March 26.
 The TAPS Expeditions team will make sure you are prepared and well-informed of the nature of this trip.

 To maximize your enjoyment of the trip and to avoid sore muscles, we suggest you engage in a regular exercise regimen leading up to the trip.
 Prior to the trip, we'll discuss training plans and gear.

-Applications will be accepted from Monday, March 12, to Monday, March 26.
-Applications will be reviewed every two weeks, so we encourage you to apply early.
+Applications now closed.
+Applications will be reviewed every two weeks.
 If more applications are received than we have slots available, we will do a random drawing from qualified applicants.